12min

 Don’t be one of them: “Be a source of hope,” says the Dalai Lama.

-That’s precisely what he said to Ron Whitehead, an American poet, in few sentences which the latter turned into a poem.
+That’s precisely what he said to Ron Whitehead, an American poet, in a few sentences which the latter turned into a poem.

 “Whatever happens,” its verses say, “never lose hope!… Be a source of compassion, not just for your friends, but for everyone.
 And whatever happens, whatever happens around you—never lose hope!”